 Wrong way round?

 Now don’t write in and tell us that we have the points of the compass all wrong.
-This is a map of the sky, so it shows what’s over your head which reverses all the directions.
-If you hold it over your head, east and west will be the right way round.
-Easy enough with a phone or a tablet, but not recommended with a desktop computer.
-Maybe that should go in the Risk Assessment as well.
+This is a map of the sky, so you have to hold it over your head.
+When you do this, east and west will be the right way round.

-The map shows the sky in mid month at about 7.30 pm, at the start of the month at 8.30 pm, or by the end of the month at 6.30 pm.
-All times are GMT.
+The map shows the sky in mid month at about 10 pm, at the start of the month at 11 pm, or by the end of the month at 9 pm, though by then it will be too light to see much at that time.
+Anyone would think it was summer.
+All times are British Summer Time.